darthwalsh/TagTheKeep/README.md

 and at the prompt type your account password.

-After the first time you run it, a `.token` file is created that contains an auth token so future runs to not need a password.
+After the first time you run it, a `.token` file is created that contains an auth token that gives permission to your entire Google account, so future runs to not need a password.
 Delete this if you are worried about security.

 ## 2FA needs App Password